prope012/Group-Sequential-Designs/README.md

 # Title of Paper:
-An Alternative Metric for Evaluating the Potential Benefit of Response-Adaptive Randomization
+An Alternative Metric for Evaluating the Potential Patient Benefit of Response-Adaptive Randomization Procedures

 # Purpose of the R Scripts:
 These programs allow the user to reporoduce our simulation study and find the maximum sample sizes and posterior probability stopping boundaries that control the frequentist properties of the Bayesian response-adaptive randomization designs (i.e. maintain type I error rate and power at the desired levels).